Podcast: Play in new window | Download

 There are two copyrights for every recorded work.
 This is always a good thing to understand, as many musicians do not.
 Number one is composition, which includes the lyrics and the melody.
 Then number two is the master recording, which is essentially how the song sounds.

-Now, if you’re listening to this episode it’s probably because you’re looking to register in music.
+Now, if you’re listening to this episode it’s probably because you’re looking to register your music.
 So, the easiest way to do this is online.
 You can file with the U.S. Copyright Office, which is at copyright.gov.
 If you’re in Canada like I am, then you would want to go to the Canadian Intellectual Property Office.
 You can also register online with them.

 Now, here’s a quick cost-saving tip, which is to copyright your entire album instead of copyrighting individual songs.
 You’re going to save a lot of money doing it that way.